 Catches of octopus are recorded during the semi-annual NMFS bottom trawl survey of the GOA.
 In older survey data (prior to 2003), octopus were often recorded as Octopodidae or Octopus sp. and not identified further; other species may also have been sometimes misidentified as E. dofleini.
 Since 2003, increased effort has been put into cephalopod identification and species composition data are considered more reliable; species composition of octopus catch in recent GOA bottom trawl surveys is shown in Table 4.
 These catches are our only source of species-specific information within the species group.
 Based on available data, the species with the highest biomass in shelf waters is E. dofleini.
 The size distribution by weight of individual octopus collected by the bottom trawl surveys from 1999 through 2005 is shown in Figure 2.
 Survey-caught octopus ranged in weight from less than 0.1 kg up to 18 kg; 50% of all individuals were <0.5 kg.
 Larger octopus may be under-represented in trawl data because of increased ability to avoid the trawl.
-The 2007 and 2009 GOA trawl surveys caught primarily E dofleini, B. leioderma, and O. californiana.
-The largest individual in these trawl surveys was a female E. dofleini at 17.9 kg.

 Survey catches of octopus occur throughout the GOA but are more frequent in the central and western GOA, and estimated biomass of octopus is higher in these regions.
 The survey catches octopuses at all depths from 25 to over 900 meters; the most frequent depth of survey catch is in the 100-300 meter range.
+The 2009 and 2011 GOA trawl surveys caught primarily E dofleini, B. leioderma, and O. californiana.
+The largest individual in the 2011 survey was an E. dofleini at 23 kg.
+Overall, the 2011 survey had octopus in 75 hauls out of a total of 704 survey hauls.
+A total of 95 octopus were caught, of which 75 were E. dofleini.

-Biomass estimates for the octopus species complex based on bottom trawl surveys are shown in Table 5.
+Biomass estimates for the octopus species complex based on bottom trawl surveys are shown in Table 3.
 These estimates show moderately strong year-to-year variability, but less so than in the BSAI surveys.
 Survey biomass estimates range from 994 t in 1999 and 2001 to 3,767 t in 2003 and 3,791 t in 2009.
-The average biomass of surveys within the last ten years is 2,398 t.
+The biomass estimate from the 2011 survey is 4,897 tons, most of which was in the central gulf.
+The average of the most recent three survey biomass estimates is 3,661 tons.
 Because bottom trawls are not efficient for catching benthic octopus, the true biomass of octopus in the GOA is probably higher than the survey estimates (see discussion below under estimation of biomass).
 The estimate of octopus biomass from the Ecopath food-web model for the GOA is on the order of 200,000 t (Aydin et Al. 2008).